GTiP-Alliance/GTiP-Documentation/README.md

 This should take you no more than a few minutes.

 ## Technologies
-Qredo documentation is compiled using the Hugo static site generator.
+GTiP documentation is compiled using the Hugo static site generator.

 The theme is modified from the Dodock theme available at https://themes.gohugo.io/.